-For all benchmarks we consider a fixed bit length, signed fixed-point format and truncation as the rounding mode.
-Table 6 lists the maximum absolute errors (computed by our analysis tool) for the best expressions found by GP for all our benchmarks.2 The benchmarks are ordered approximately by complexity with the smaller linear benchmarks first and the nonlinear benchmarks at the end of the table.
+For all benchmarks we consider a fixed bit length, signed fixed-point format, and truncation as the rounding mode.
+Table 5 lists the maximum absolute errors (computed by our analysis tool) for the best expressions found by GP for all our benchmarks.
+The best found expression is the same for different bit lengths, so that the computed results are applicable in several different hardware settings.
+The benchmarks are ordered approximately by complexity with the smaller linear benchmarks first and the nonlinear benchmarks at the end of the table.
 From the third column we can see that we get substantial improvements in precision of up to 70%.

-Exhaustive Rewriting
+6.1 Exhaustive Rewriting